-- (1) 50 percent of the area median family income is calculated and tentatively set as the four-person family income limit; - a minimum four-person income limit is calculated as the amount required to afford a two-bedroom unit renting at 85 percent of the Fair Market Rent (FMR) if 35 percent of income is used for rent (this adjusts income limits upward for areas where rental housing costs are unusually high in relation to the median income); - (3) a maximum four-person income limit is calculated as the greater of 80 percent of the U.S. median family income or the income needed to afford a two-bedroom unit renting at 100 percent of the Fair Market Rent (FMR) if 30 percent of income is used for rent (this adjusts income limits downward for areas with unusually high incomes and relatively moderate rental housing costs); - (4) to minimize program management problems, income limits are not allowed to fall below previous year levels in areas where FMR reductions would have resulted in lower income limits; and, - (5) in no instance are income limits less than if based on the state non-metropolitan median family income level (even if the step 2 calculation produces a lower amount).
+- (1) 50 percent of the area median family income is calculated and tentatively set as the four-person family income limit; - a minimum four-person income limit is established at the amount required to afford a two-bedroom unit renting at 85 percent of the Fair Market Rent (FMR) if 35 percent of income is used for rent (this adjusts income limits upward for areas where rental housing costs are unusually high in relation to the median income); - (3) a maximum four-person income limit is calculated as the greater of 80 percent of the U.S. median family income or the income needed to afford a two-bedroom unit renting at 100 percent of the Fair Market Rent (FMR) if 30 percent of income is used for rent (this adjusts income limits downward for areas with unusually high incomes and relatively moderate rental housing costs);

+- in areas where OMB metropolitan area definitions have changed, income limits are not allowed to fall below the previous year's income limits for the largest old FMR area component of the new FMR/income limit area, which is done to minimize program disruptions; and, - (5) in no instance are income limits less than if based on the state non-metropolitan median family income level (even if the step 2 calculation produces a lower amount).